Non-linear regime for enhanced performance of an Aharonov-Bohm heat engine: Introduction

 Here, we build upon previous results derived in the linear-response regime by investigating the behavior of an AB interferometer operated in the full \textit{non-linear} regime as a quantum heat engine.
 We will demonstrate the good tunability intrinsic to the device, the sizable thermodynamic conversion efficiency, and the very large thermopower that this phase-controllable thermoelectric quantum machine can achieve.
 All this confirms the AB interferometer as a prototypical tool to develop efficient thermoelectric machines operating in the fully quantum regime.

 After briefly recalling the model in Sec.~\ref{sec:model}, this contribution is organized as follows.
-In Sec.~\ref{sec:open}, we estimate the thermoelectric properties of the AB ring in the non-linear response regime, through the thermovoltage and differntial Seebeck coefficient.
+In Sec.~\ref{sec:open}, we estimate within a scattering-matrix approach the thermoelectric properties of the AB ring in the non-linear response regime, through the thermovoltage and differential Seebeck coefficient.
 This is done in an open-circuit configuration, as a function of the AB magnetic flux, external gate voltage and temperature bias.
+We also discuss the relevance of our analysis with respect to the possible role of interactions in this device.
 In Sec.~\ref{sec:closed}, we turn to the closed-circuit configuration that allows us to operate the AB ring setup as a heat engine.
-Specifically, we provide pedagogical steps towards the characterization of a quantum thermal machine in the non-linear response regime, based on a scattering-matrix approach.
+Specifically, we provide pedagogical steps towards the characterization of a quantum thermal machine in the non-linear response regime.
 In Sec.~\ref{sec:eff}, we compute the heat current, power, efficiency and determine the optimal load resistance for a given temperature bias in order to maximize both power and efficiency of the AB heat engine.
 We conclude with perspectives towards efficient phase-coherent quantum thermal machines.